opensafely-core/ehrql/GLOSSARY.md

 it is a programming language designed for the specific application domain of EHR data.

 **Dummy Data.**
-Randomly-generated data used as a substitute for the EHR data when generating a dataset from a Dataset Definition.
+Randomly-generated data used as a substitute for EHR data when generating a dataset from a Dataset Definition.

 **ehrQL.**
-The Electronic Health Records Query Language, pronounced  err-kul (or *Hercule* as in Poirot, if you're feeling continental).
+The Electronic Health Records Query Language, pronounced *err-kul* (or *Hercule*, as in Poirot, if you're feeling continental).
 A Domain-Specific Language (DSL) for EHR data.
 It consists of the classes, methods, and functions that are used in Dataset Definitions.